hollowaybrad/simple-backlog/README.md

 Next navigate to your Dashboard to keep track of status by all or individual users

 ![Alt text](/app/assets/images/Dashboard.png?raw=true "Backlog")

+## Future enhancements

+* Updated delete modals with Bootstrap styling
+* Clickable backlog table fields to edit inline.
+This was originally done in Angular but I have decided to rebuild with native Javascript and Rails ajax and Turbolink features
+* Multiple labels per story
+* User security and login
+* Email features such as when tasks are completed and options to opt in to different types of email
+* Make sure users cannot be deleted if they have stories assigned or any story history, maybe add disale user feature
+* About page

 ### Prerequisites